Balanced vs Structured Literacy

 In balanced literacy, phonics lessons are typically quite short and may not follow a scope and sequence.

-In structured literacy, phonics is taught through an explicit, systematic and sequential approach.
+In structured literacy, phonics is taught through an explicit, systematic and sequential approach following a scope and sequence.

 A strong phonics lesson is 20-30 minutes long and has most, if not all, of the following components: